Once our members, always our members.

 B4

-Foraging behavior of pollinators based on spatial learning (tentative)
+Effects of landmark availability on spatial learning in bumble bees (tentative)

 Alumnae & Alumni (but still our members!)